Charlie Kirk: Legacy and recognition

 In 2018, Kirk was listed on that year's Forbes 30 Under 30 under Law & Policy.
 In May 2019, he was awarded the honorary degree of Doctor of Humanities (D.Hum.) from Liberty University.

 On September 10, 2025, following Kirk's assassination, President Trump ordered that the flag of the United States be flown at half-staff at the White House, on all public buildings and grounds, at all military posts and naval stations, and on all naval vessels of the federal government in the District of Columbia and throughout the United States and its territories and possessions, as a mark of respect for Kirk.
 The order remained in effect until sunset on September 14.

 On September 11, President Trump announced that Kirk would posthumously be awarded the Presidential Medal of Freedom.
-He formally bestowed the award on October 14, what would have been Kirk's 32nd birthday.
+He formally bestowed the award on October 14.
 His widow, Erika, accepted it on his behalf.
 On September 13, the mayor of the city of Netanya, Israel, announced that a traffic circle in the city would be renamed in honor of Kirk.
 At Kirk's memorial service on September 21, Hillsdale College president Larry P. Arnn announced that he would be posthumously awarded an honorary degree.
-On November 12, the city council of Westminster, California partially renamed a street in the city to Charlie Kirk Way.
+On November 12, the city council of Westminster, California, partially renamed a street in the city to Charlie Kirk Way.

+On September 16, the commemorative AI-generated song "We Are Charlie Kirk" was released, becoming one of the first AI works to ever list on Billboard and Spotify's viral song charts.
+In March 2026, the Department of Education hung banners honoring Booker T. Washington, Catharine Beecher, and Kirk as American heroes.

+In September 2026, on the one-year anniversary of Kirk's assassination, an eight foot bronze statue of Kirk was unveiled at the TPUSA headquarters in Phoenix.
+It was temporarily placed outside of the TPUSA facility, with plans to bring it inside at the end of the week for security purposes.
+The day after the statue was unveiled, it was vandalized with red paint smeared across the neck, face, and torso, as was a nearby Christian memorial poster.
+In response, Kirk's widow Erika stated that the damages would be repaired and that it would have no impact on his legacy, and the statue was promptly cleaned.
+Another statue of Kirk, called Freedom, was built and unveiled on the one-year anniversary as well and placed in Times Square.

+Daily production of The Charlie Kirk Show continued despite Kirk's death.